open-contracting/standard/standard/docs/en/schema/conformance_and_extensions.md

 ### Validator and application conformance

 As of version 1.1, release/record packages should contain a version property explicitly declaring their version.
-All packages without an explicit version declared should be validated against the version 1.0 schema unless othewise instructed by the user.
+All packages without an explicit version declared should be validated against the version 1.0 schema unless otherwise instructed by the user.

 Validators and applications should: